Aa Karaala Ratri

 Aa Karaala Ratri is a 2018 Indian Kannada-language thriller film directed and produced by Dayal Padmanabhan.
 The film is based on a Kannada play by Mohan Habbu which was translated from the tragic English play Lithuania by Rupert Brooke.

 In September 2020, director Dayal announced that he will be directing the Telugu remake of the movie which would be produced by Allu Aravind.
 The Telugu remake titled Anaganaga O Athidhi was directly released on the Aha.
 He had also revealed that he would be directing the Tamil remake.
 The Tamil version, titled Kondraal Paavam, was released in 2023.
 The film was remade in Malayalam in 2023 as Pakalum Paathiravum, making it the fifth Kannada film to be remade in three other South Indian languages after School Master, Sampathige Savaal, Devara Kannu and U Turn.
 Both the Tamil and Malayalam versions were released in March 2023 within one week of each other.

 Plot

-In an interior village, deep in Karnataka, a fortune teller visits a poverty-stricken family and foretells that their fortunes will change overnight.
-A mysterious traveller (played by Jayaram Karthik) visits their home on the same day and requests to be allowed to stay overnight.
-What happens during that one intense night forms rest of the story.